Attosecond XFEL and Beyond

 Fully coherent FEL operation at high repetition rate is a major goal for next-generation light sources, but standard seeded FEL schemes run into practical limits, especially in seed-laser power and scalability.
 More generally, the question is how to retain seeded-FEL coherence while removing those bottlenecks.

-In my work, the most concrete example is the self-modulation seeded FEL mechanism, which I proposed and experimentally validated.
-More broadly, I am interested in how self-modulation HGHG and related mechanisms can support compact, high-average-power EUV FELs as well as more general coherent high-repetition-rate FEL development.
+A representative line of work is the self-modulation seeded FEL mechanism, developed and experimentally validated in collaboration with colleagues.
+More broadly, this direction examines how self-modulation HGHG and related mechanisms can support compact, high-average-power EUV FELs as well as more general routes toward coherent high-repetition-rate FEL operation.

 04